chtzvt/PyEdsby/README.md

 # :warning: PyEdsby is Seeking Maintainers :warning:

 _Heads up!
 I haven't been able to maintain PyEdsby since 2018, and the project has been seeking both contributors and maintainers since then. ~~As it stands, a [critical issue](https://github.com/ctrezevant/PyEdsby/issues/10) has broken authentication (and therefore the library), which I periodically receive requests to fix.
-Unfortunately, I don't have access to an Edsby instance to test on, so I'll leave this bug to the community in hopes that it can be fixed... -CT~~ Actually @NatRoi squashed this bug like an absolute legend!!
+Unfortunately, I don't have access to an Edsby instance to test on, so I'll leave this bug to the community in hopes that it can be fixed... -CT~~ Actually @nroize squashed this bug like an absolute legend!!
 And so, PyEdsby works once again :)_

 ## Quickstart:
 ```python